Skip to content

 11. Revision History

-Entry created 10/26/2025 from "Exploring Jess and Noah Date.md" ChatGPT chat log, focusing on August 2039 diagnosis and initial treatment period.
-Marisa's later progression, treatments, and death remain to be documented from other source materials.
-Last verified for canonical consistency on 10/26/2025.
+Entry created 10/26/2025 from “Exploring Jess and Noah Date.md” ChatGPT chat log, focusing on August 2039 diagnosis and initial treatment period.
+Marisa’s death year was resolved as 2042 by Chloe on August 11, 2026.
+The remaining later treatment details require separate source review.